 Any activity that required you to lift your feet affects your hamstrings.
 Stand straight and prop your heel on a surface slightly lower than hip level.
 (A bench is a great choice.)
 Flex your foot.
 For a deeper stretch, keep foot flexed and bend forward at the hips.
 Repeat with the other leg.

 Walking is a wonderful form of exercise almost anyone can do.
-Adding stretches to your routine will help keep you safe and improve the muscle-building benefits of daily walks.
+The more you walk (especially if you’re walking an hour or more) the more you’ll appreciate the added flexibility and strength that stretching can bring you.
+Adding stretches to your routine will help keep you safe and improve the muscle-building benefits and general health benefits of daily walks.

 If you haven’t downloaded the Pacer app yet, download Pacer for free (on mobile)!
 You can also check out our website (mobile or desktop) or follow our blog for more great walking and healthy lifestyle tips.